microsoft/fast/packages/web-components/fast-element/docs/api-report.md

 // @public
 export class AttributeDefinition implements Accessor {
-    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "ValueConverter" which is marked as @beta constructor(Owner: Function, name: string, attribute?: string, mode?: AttributeMode, converter?: ValueConverter);
+    constructor(Owner: Function, name: string, attribute?: string, mode?: AttributeMode, converter?: ValueConverter);
     readonly attribute: string;
     // @internal
     static collect(Owner: Function, ...attributeLists: (ReadonlyArray<string | AttributeConfiguration> | undefined)[]): ReadonlyArray<AttributeDefinition>;
-    // Warning: (ae-incompatible-release-tags) The symbol "converter" is marked as @public, but its signature references "ValueConverter" which is marked as @beta readonly converter?: ValueConverter;
+    readonly converter?: ValueConverter;
     getValue(source: HTMLElement): any;
     readonly mode: AttributeMode;